idris-lang/Idris2/docs/source/backends/javascript.rst

 ``lambdaRequire`` also accepts a list of separated modules and assigns them the name ``__require_<module name>``.

-For completion below an example of a fogeign available only with ``browser`` codegen:
+For completion below an example of a foreign available only with ``browser`` codegen:

 .. code-block:: idris